Adroiti/docs-for-code-review-tools/checkstyle-ParameterAssignment.md

-Pattern: Disallow assignment of parameters
+Pattern: Use of parameter assignment

 Issue: -